Category Archives: HBO

 Weeks was famous for establishing a group of passionate members who banded together to attempt to hurdle these struggles.

-The film was produced by Brad Pitt- wonderful to know as films with this content (AIDS) are often tough to produce- nice that Pitt’s wealth and influence were used effectively.
+This is wonderful to know as films with this content (AIDS) are often tough to produce.
+It’s wonderful that Pitt’s wealth and influence were used effectively.

-Certainly, at a vastly different time in the country to be gay, the government did very little to assist with financing funding for treatment or researching a cure for it, which is the main point of the story.
+At a vastly different time in the country to be gay, the government did very little to assist with financing funding for treatment or researching a cure for it, which is the main point of the story.

-The talented cast makes this film what it is.
 Matt Bomer plays Ned’s closeted gay lover, Felix Turner, one of the many casualties of the deadly disease.
-Bomer lost 40 pounds in preparation for the role.
+Bomer lost forty pounds in preparation for the role.

 Julia Roberts plays polio-stricken doctor, Emma Brookner, who was instrumental in helping the sick when few others within the medical community wanted to.

-Other actors providing support are Alfred Molina, who plays Ned’s supportive, and powerful, attorney and brother, and Joe Mantello, who has a terrific meltdown scene as his anger and anguish over the disease not being taken seriously by the government finally bubble to the surface.
+Other actors providing support are Alfred Molina, who plays Ned’s supportive, powerful, attorney and brother, and Joe Mantello, who has a terrific meltdown scene as his anger and anguish over the disease not being taken seriously by the government finally bubble to the surface.

 Finally, Mark Ruffalo plays Ned competently, but why the slight feminization of the character?
 The real Ned Weeks was masculine.
 A needless stereotype the film (or Ruffalo) chose to pursue.

-The film shows the discrimination faced by the AIDS victims- from an airline pilot refusing to fly a plane carrying a sick patient, to an electrician refusing to enter a sick patient’s hospital room to fix a television set- sad when one realizes how ridiculous these unfounded fears proved to be.
+The film shows the discrimination faced by AIDS victims, from an airline pilot refusing to fly a plane carrying a sick patient, to an electrician refusing to enter a patient’s hospital room to fix a television set.

-According to the film’s statistics, and a major point of the film is how the United States Government, specifically President Reagan, did very little in the way of funding or even wanting to discuss the issue for years following the initial outbreak, resulting in thousands of lost lives.
+According to the film’s statistics, a major point of the film is how the United States Government, specifically President Reagan, did very little in the way of funding or even wanting to discuss the issue for years following the initial outbreak, resulting in thousands of lost lives.

 And why exactly is Reagan considered a great President?